Skip to content

 The Windows 11 bloatware problem

-If you’ve done enough research, you’ll quickly realize that Microsoft doesn’t provide adequate documentation regarding this topic.
-Most of the relevant information on the web is from sysadmins documenting their process through trial and error, which shouldn’t be the case.
-Hopefully, Microsoft will step up and provide better insights for the community since they should be the ultimate authority on the topic.
+Most of the relevant information on the web is from sysadmins documenting their processes through trial and error, which shouldn’t be the case.
+Hopefully, Microsoft will step up and provide better insights for the community since it should be the ultimate authority on the topic.

 1. Click the Start button to open the Start menu.